 - Blog posts that deal with specific example problems or tutorials

 How would you explain whether an image contains a bear?
 Maybe you’d point out the ears, the snout, or the color of the fur.
 But how would you come up with a number that quantitatively describes the “bearyness” of the image?

 I do a lot of my neural network training on a computing cluster at the University of Kentucky with GPUs.
 The cluster uses SLURM to submit jobs that run when enough resources (computer nodes) are available.
 This lets me run batches of experiments simultaneously and just watch the results from my desktop computer in the lab.
-Since I still write the code on my desktop, I use Makefiles to automatically copy the code to the remote cluster and submit the SLURM job.
-An example looks something like this…

 You want to go to space, but you want to do it your way.
 None of this rocket stuff.
 That’s already been done.
 No, you need an original way to hurl yourself into the sky.
 Obviously, your first thought is a seesaw.
 Those are made for just this sort of thing.